-With spring already here and summer quickly approaching, you may have big plans for your garden in the coming months.
-However, you may not know how to make your dream garden a reality.
+With the arrival of the growing season, you may have big plans for your garden in the coming months.
+However, you may not know how to make your dream home garden a reality.
 If that’s the case, then a garden planning app may be the solution.
-There are a multitude of apps available covering topics ranging from what to plant to how to lay out a garden.
+There are a multitude of apps available covering topics that range from what to plant to how to lay out a garden.

 The best part?
-Many have low upfront costs while most are outright free.
-You may encounter a few that require a subscription fee, but we promise that the convenience and help they provide is worth the cost.
-With just a swipe on a touchscreen, you can have a garden planning app guide to help you when summer hits.
+Many have low upfront costs, while most are outright free.
+You may encounter a few that require a subscription fee, but we promise that the convenience and help that they provide are worth the cost.
+With just a swipe on a touchscreen, you can have a garden planning app guide to help beautify and organize your space.

 Platforms: Google Play and App Store

 If you want advice from one of the best authorities on gardening, then you have to get this app.
 For $5, you’ll have knowledge right at your fingertips from Allan Armitage, a professor of horticulture at the University of Georgia.
 The app provides the exact landscape and ornamental plants you should choose for every garden setting.
-You can also learn how to control pests, what to do if hungry animals wander into your garden, and how to grow native plants.
+You can also learn how to control pests, what to do if hungry animals wander into your garden, and how to grow native plants for your region.

 Platforms: Online Tool

 For a free online tool, this garden planner is one of the best options out there.
 It can help you create a new vegetable garden or update an old bed.
 You can save, share, email, and print out your design for future use.
 The planner will also let you know what plants to buy for your garden and provide planting tips for how to properly grow them.
 This is an incredible tool for anyone who wants to start growing their own vegetables.

 Platforms: Windows and Mac